cryptopunksnotdead/punks.starter/README.md

-## Collection №2 -  One Hundred Pixel Art Punks
+## Collection №2 -  The First One Hundred Pixel Art Punks

 Let's take on a bigger pixel art collection.
 Let's try to generate a pixel-perfect copy of the first one hundred punks in the original Larva Labs series in the classic 24x24